List of Power Rangers Ninja Steel characters: Badonna

-Badonna is an Aonyōbō-themed alien who was originally a prisoner on Sledge's ship which emerged from the wormhole leading from the Dino Charge reality's previous timeline.
+Badonna (voiced by Marissa Stott) is an Aonyōbō-themed alien who was originally a prisoner on Sledge's ship, which emerged from the wormhole leading from the Dino Charge reality's previous timeline.
 While working to help repair the Warrior Dome ship as part of Sledge's deal to obtain the Ninja Super Steel meteor that crashed into it, Badonna secretly told Madame Odius on what Sledge plans to do with it.
-Madame Odius freed Badonna from Sledge's custody after proving her loyalty and Badonna assists her in finding the Ninja Nexus.
+Odius freed Badonna from Sledge's custody after proving her loyalty and Badonna assists her in finding the Ninja Nexus Prism.

-After the plot involving Game Goblin failed, Badonna tells Madame Odius that she has booked the Galactic Ninjas to appear in the next episode of "Galaxy Warriors".
+After the plot involving Game Goblin failed, Badonna tells Odius that she has booked the Galactic Ninjas to appear in the next episode of "Galaxy Warriors".

-Badonna later develops a crush on Brax when he and General Tynamon join up with Madame Odius.
+Badonna later develops a crush on Brax when he and General Tynamon join up with Odius.
 She is later devastated when Brax is destroyed.

-During the Rangers' final battle with Madame Odius in "Reaching the Nexus", Cosmo Royale and Badonna were struck by explosive balls thrown by Victor and Monty which sent the Warrior Dome ship into outer space.
+During the Rangers' final battle with Odius in "Reaching the Nexus", Cosmo Royale and Badonna were struck by explosive balls thrown by Victor and Monty, which sent the Warrior Dome ship into outer space.

-Badonna is voiced by Marissa Stott.